tednaleid/understanding-git/src/index.md

 !SLIDE
 # dangling commit

-but they will be safe for ~2 weeks because of the reflog
+but they will be safe for ~30 days because of the reflog

 ```
                                      HEAD@{1}